kubernetes-sigs/karpenter/designs/disruption-controls-by-reason.md

 Should we also in turn allow users to directly specify a limit for disruption in the reason field saying ["All"] Meaning that the sum of disruptions going on by ALL actions cannot exceed this limit?
 Users would like to specify a number of nodes in absolutes that cannot be disrupted at any point in time.
 While default + all other defined actions effectively does this, it may be useful to have an explict control for this.
 Its low cost to support in the current design with an added benefit of an additional dimension of control.

 ## API Design
-### Approach A: Add a reason field to disruption Budgets
+### Approach A: List of Reasons a Budget Applies to
 This approach outlines a simple api change to the v1beta1 nodepool api to allow disruption budgets to specify a list of disruption methods.

 ### Proposed Spec